MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-areas.md

 ---
-title: The prospect to quote process broken down into business process areas
+title: The prospect to quote process broken down into process areas
 description: Get an overview for each of the business process areas in the prospect to quote end-to-end business process flow in Dynamics 365 solutions. ms.date: 10/31/2023 ms.topic: conceptual